Jykinturah/url-redirector/README.md

-# jyk.me
+# URL Redirector

-A url shortner for my five letter domain, complete with authentication (maybe) and scope creep (most definitely).
+Lightweight URL redirector for my personal use.

 Practicing with:
 * express